Clinical records

-Information submitted by medical and health care practitioners related to the clinical care of a MSP beneficiary is likewise collected under the authority of the Medicare Protection Act and is protected with the same degree of confidentiality and respect.
+Information submitted by health care practitioners related to the clinical care of an MSP beneficiary is likewise collected under the authority of the Medicare Protection Act.

-RN(C)s are required to maintain adequate clinical records according to the standards of practice set by the College of Registered Nurses of British Columbia (CRNBC).
+RN(C)s, RPN(C)s, RNs and RPNs are required to maintain adequate clinical records according to the standards of practice set by BCCNM.

 1. Date and location of the service;